Graham School of Continuing Liberal and Professional Studies: Graduate Studies

-The Graham School also offers graduate coursework without enrolling in a degree program through its Graduate Student-at-Large and Returning Scholar programs.
 Graduate students-at-large take University of Chicago graduate courses for grades and build a transferable record of study for matriculation into a degree program at the University of Chicago or elsewhere.
 Returning scholars audit University of Chicago courses, but are not graded for their work and do not build a transferable record of study.

 Certificate Programs

 Graham School certificate programs span a wide variety of topics from integrated marketing courses to liberal arts and humanities and are offered on a part-time basis.
 Upon completion of requirements, a certificate stating mastery of the given area is earned by the student.
 Because most courses are open-enrollment, students may take certificate courses without enrolling in a certificate program.
 These certificate programs fall under two broad categories: (1) Humanities, Arts, and Sciences and (2) Professional Programs.

 Humanities Arts and Sciences provides intensive study on a specific, grounded in the tenets of a liberal arts education.
-The Basic Program of Liberal Education for Adults, modeled after the University of Chicago Common Core, exposes students to the Great Books of antiquity and the Socratic method of teaching and discussion.
+The Basic Program of Liberal Education for Adults, modeled after the University of Chicago Common Core, exposes students to the Great Books of the Classical and Western traditions, and to the Socratic method of teaching and discussion.

 The Humanities, Arts, and Sciences program offers certificates in the "Basic Program of Liberal Education for Adults."

-Professional Programs are short, intensive seminars aimed at students in the workforce.
-They offer educational expansion opportunities in 11 areas relevant to the modern business world.
-Upon completion of the required number of courses, a certificate showing the student's mastery of the particular skill set involved is awarded.

-The Professional Program offers certificates in the following areas: